Stefafrontani/ticketing-app/README.md

 When calling getInitialProps inside the global \_app.js HOC, the specific getIniitalProps on the other components are not called

 From the commit: console.log('landing page'); is not being called.

+### Solution for the getInitialProps

+Called manually the getInitialProps function for the Component received as prop.